Frequently asked questions

 What is Women’s March San Diego?

-Why do we continue to march?
+Why do we continue to support marching?

 Since the inaugural Women’s March on Saturday, January 21, 2017, San Diegans have continued to march in support of a range of issues, including civil rights, disability rights, ending violence, immigrant rights, LGBTQIA rights, reproductive rights, and workers rights.
 These peaceful demonstrations magnify the work being done by local community organizations and produce a tidal wave of voices.
+Today, we march not only for rights and justice—but also to protect the very democracy that makes peaceful protest possible.

 Since the inaugural march, we have partnered with San Diego law enforcement and emergency response in order to address marcher safety.
 We acknowledge that not all members of our community feel safe among law enforcement, and that is why WMSD has a team of marshals who are trained in de-escalation.

 It is our goal to support all marchers.
-Accessible restrooms, ADA seating, ASL interpretation, and an intentionally selected the march route are mechanisms to ensure accessibility.
+Accessible restrooms, ADA seating, ASL interpretation, and an intentionally selected march route are mechanisms to ensure accessibility.

 How did Women’s March San Diego (WMSD) come into being?